 which he won the 2003 Architects' Journal Award for Architecture.

-Vauxhall's regeneration and working internationally in
+schemes for Vauxhall's regeneration and working internationally in

-Canada and Europe.
+China, Canada and Europe.

 Alsop's iconic designs such as the Glenwood Power Plant in Yonkers,

 New York and the Sharp Centre for Design for the Ontario College of

 Art and Design in Toronto established him as a visionary in the